yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

    ..
 Image:: /images/ti-apps-launcher-gpu-performance.png
       :height: 400

+   3. You will see the updated values of FPS & Score metrices getting populated in the table.

 .. ifconfig:: CONFIG_sdk in ('j7_foundational')

    3. The image below is captured while running the `glmark2` with **GPU Load Level as 3**.